Thomas Chatterton Manuscript Project

 Richard Jeffreys Lewis

-Richard Jeffreys Lewis, also painted 'The Death of Edward Colston.'
+Richard Jeffreys Lewis, also painted 'The Death of Edward Colston'.

 The Death of Chatterton